 Provide your student with a signed job offer letter and return a copy with both the student and employer signatures on it to email@example.com (UNC 329).
 Keep a copy for your files.

 Have your student complete the following payroll forms:

-Have the EPAF initiator for your department (typically your Unit Assistant or Department Administrator) submit an EPAF to hire your student using the following job codes.
+Have the hiring initiator for your department (typically your Unit Assistant or Department Administrator) create the position and submit a Direct Hire BP for your student in Workday using the following job codes.

 400319 – International undergraduate students

 400318 – Domestic students (undergraduate and graduate) and international graduate students

 As the hiring supervisor, it is important you approve your students’ hours to meet payment deadlines − employees will not be paid if this deadline is not met!
 Approve time sheets when the approval appears in your Workday inbox.
 Please ensure your employees adhere to this deadline.
 Approval is required bi-weekly.
 We recommend you talk to your employees to ask to submit their time weekly.

 Students will be paid on the 15th and last day of each month.
 Hours must be submitted and approved by the 8th or 9th and 15th or 16th of each month in order to meet payroll deadlines.
 Students should receive a reminder in Workday to submit hours.

 If a student meets the requirements under the BC Employment Standards guidelines, they are eligible to receive statutory holiday pay.